Stephany Colegio

 What advice would you give to young women entering your industry?

-Because I have personally experienced what it feels like to be overlooked or unsupported in the workplace, I am passionate about helping others navigate their careers.
-I want young women to understand that changing directions, continuing your education, and taking the time to discover your purpose are all valid parts of the journey.
-I will be earning my bachelor’s degree in my 30s, and I am proud of that accomplishment.
+I want young women to know that changing direction, continuing your education, and taking the time to figure out your purpose are all completely valid parts of the journey.
+I’ll be earning my bachelor’s degree in my 30s, and I’m incredibly proud of that.
 Everyone’s path is different, and growth can happen at any stage in life.

 What values are most important to you in your work and personal life?